 The other way to get in on real estate crowdfunding is through debt investments.
 Basically, you and other investors are backing loans that are secured by a piece of real estate property.
 As long as the loan is being paid on time, you’ll receive monthly returns from the interest and any of the principal that hasn’t been paid.

 Real estate crowdfunding is an attractive alternative for investors for a couple of reasons.
 First, you don’t have to be fabulously rich to do it.
-With certain private real estate investments you might need six figures to get started, but crowdfunding is open to people who may only have $5,000 or $10,000 to work with.
+With certain private real estate investments you likely need six figures or more to get started, but crowdfunding is open to people who may only have a few thousand dollars to work with.

-Another plus is the lack of high fees that are usually associated with other investments such as REITs.
-Sales commissions and fees for REITs can run as high as 10%, which adds up to a substantial amount of earnings that you’re handing over.
+Another plus is the lack of high fees that are usually associated with other investments, such as REITs.
+Sales commissions and fees for REITs can run as high as 10%, which can seriously cut into your returns.
 When you invest in real estate through a crowdfunding platform, the services fees are typically much lower.

 Aside from the cost and the lower minimum entry charges, crowdfunding allows you to invest in real estate without having to do any heavy lifting.
 Your investments are managed for you so you don’t have to play landlord to anyone, which can be time consuming to say the least.